A proud member of

 Implement – What will our children learn?

-We follow ‘La Jolie Ronde’ Scheme of work in Key Stage 2 to ensure coverage and progression across school.
-This is written by the Wakefield School Improvement Advisor Rachel Redfearn.
+We follow Language Angels Scheme of work in Key Stage 2 to ensure coverage and progression across school.

 Impact – How will it help our children?